conventionalcommit/commitlint/README.md

   Place `commitlint.yaml` file in repo root directory. linter follows [config precedence](#precedence).

   To create a sample config, run `commitlint config create`

+- How can I skip lint check for a commit?

+  use `--no-verify` flag with `git commit` which skips commit hooks

 ## License